climate-action-kits/pxt-fwd-edu/Gr4-bees-Lv1.md

 Try clicking the lights on the virtual simulator for the LED Light.
 What happens?
 Can you make it different colours?

 ## Activity 3
-Now that we have set up for coding, let's begin to code our project .
+Now that we have set up for coding, let's begin to code our project.

 ```blocks
 basic.forever(function () {